cinghie/wordpress-starter-pack/wp-content/plugins/pixelyoursite/readme.txt

 23. You’ll have an option to insert scripts on any pages or posts.

 == Changelog ==

+= PixelYourSite 9.4.2 =

+* Declaring compatibility with WordPress 6.3.

+* Declaring compatibility with WooCommerce 8.0.

+* Fixing a bug that could result in a warning regarding "Cannot modify header information".

+= PixelYourSite 9.4.1 =

+* Fixing a few small code issues that could result in warnings.

+* Ensuring compatibility with the recent versions of Pinterest and Bing paid add-ons.

+* Video link updates.

+* Declaring compatibility with WooCommerce 7.9.

+= PixelYourSite 9.4.0.1 =

+* Fix for a possible issue, Fatal error: Uncaught Error: Call to undefined function PixelYourSite\Tiktok()..

+= PixelYourSite 9.4.0 =

+* External ID support for Meta browser and API events.

+* Fix for an issue with Contact Form 7 forms within Elementor popups where the form was not correctly tracked.

+* Code changes required by the Pinterest add-on for API support.

+= PixelYourSite 9.3.9 =

+* New consent filters that can control the plugin’s cookies, explained on the plugin’s Consent page.

+* Fixing a possible issue with non-script tags and consent filters.

+* Fixing a possible issue resulting in traffic source, landing page and UTMs not being tracked as events parameters, or stored for WooCommerce orders.

+* WooCommerce 7.8.0 compatibility check.

+= PixelYourSite 9.3.8.1 =

+* Fixing a possible error related to GA4 WooCommerce category tracking, resulting in a warning triggered on the order confirmation page.

+= PixelYourSite 9.3.8=

+* New options related to WooCommerce variable products and Google Analytics 4 (GA4).

+* Support for multiple WooCommerce categories tracking with Google Analytics 4 (GA4).

+* Fixing some issues related to Head and Footer scripts.

+* Fixing a possible issue with the WooCommerce purchase event resulting in the event being fired on the wrong pay page.

+* Meta SDK update.

+= PixelYourSite 9.3.7=

+* Support for Elementor Pro WooCommerce custom thank you pages ensuring the purchase event is fired.

+* Additional checks for user role permissions for the Head and Footer option.
+Only roles with unfiltered_html permission will be able to use it.
+That’s admin for single WordPress or super admin for multisite.
+These permissions can be controlled with dedicated plugins.

+* Fix for a possible issue with Easy Digital Downloads add-to-cart events, where the events were not fired in some instances.

+* Fix for a potential problem related to CompleteRegistration events not respecting settings.

+* UI and text changes to reflect paid version new features related to Google Measurement Protocol.

+= PixelYourSite 9.3.6=

+* Notification for users that don't have the Meta CAPI token.

+* Small code changes to ensure compatibility with ConsentMagic.

+* Fixing a potential problem with traffic data stored for WooCommerce orders.

+* Small UI changes.

+= PixelYourSite 9.3.5=

+* Fix for an issue with the additional data we track for WooCommerce or Easy Digital Downloads orders.

+= PixelYourSite 9.3.4 =

+* WooCommerce 7.5 compatibility check.

+* Fixing a possible conflict with Oxygen Builder.

+* Fixing a possible bug with sites using themes that are missing some default scripts, resulting in tags not being fired.

+* Fixing various deprecation warnings.

+* Fix for Fatal error: Access level to PixelYourSite\FormEventForminator::__construct

+= PixelYourSite 9.3.3 =

+* The Form automatic event will fire when forms are successfully submitted for the following plugins: Contact Form 7, Forminator, WP Forms, Formidable Pro, Ninja Forms, and Fluent Forms.
+For forms added by different means, we will fire the event when the submit button is clicked.

+* New option that allows to remove the plugin's name from the browser's console.

+* Changes to ensure compatibility with the recent changes from the ConsentMagic plugin.

+* WooCommerce 7.4 compatibility.

 = PixelYourSite 9.3.2 =